moechofe/lowresrmx/asset.dev/manual.md

 Will declare one or more arrays with `highest`+1 number of elements.

-Array of numbers or strings MUST be declared before reading or writing it.
+Arrays of numbers or strings MUST be declared before reading or writing them.

     dim scores(1),names$(1)
     for i=0 to 1